In order to be a successful writer, do you have to submit wholly to either the publishing industry or your artistic endeavors?

 Should a creator focus on one or the other exclusively?

 This is a fascinating topic that brings a million different conversations to mind.
 Just for the record, I don’t believe any of the stereotypes I mentioned in the last paragraph, but a lot of people do.
-I think there are a lot of misconceptions about what art really is, about what business really is, and about the gray area where the two meet.
+I think there are a lot of misconceptions about what art really is, about what the publishing industry really is, and about the gray area where the two meet.
 But, as most working writers and publishing professionals will tell you, that gray area is more productive and beneficial to both sides of the debate (the art, and the business) than the fringes.

 I wish more people would see the creative calling as a mix between business and art, instead of thinking that this mix is somehow dirty.
 But people’s bad attitudes about either “stuffy business” or “flaky art” — and, as an agent, I’m biased — is that this is a delusional, destructive stance.
-Writers need to learn about the business end of things, even as they’re honing their craft.
+Writers need to learn about the publishing industry end of things, even as they’re honing their craft.
 Not to sell out their artistic ideas but to be informed about how things work, what happens once you write your book.
 I agent.
 I’ve also worked at a publishing house.
 I believe that business and art can — and must — coexist.
 A book isn’t just a beautiful dream poured into paper and ink form.
 It’s not just creativity personified.
 It’s a product, too.

 And that’s a wonderful thing.
 Not only is your creation out in the world (art), but others can buy it and read it and share in the experience of it (business).

-One of the big shockers in my self-publishing debate on the blog seemed to be that I ask myself, “Can I sell this?” when considering a project.
+One of the big shockers in my self publishing debate on the blog seemed to be that I ask myself, “Can I sell this?” when considering a project.
 A lot of people were outraged that the question wasn’t, “Is this good?
 Is this well-written?”

 Since part of my business is selling, I really don’t mind being labeled a sell-out by people who don’t know better.
 But this is a writing blog.
 I write mostly about writing here.
 And I just finished my own MFA in…yep…creative writing.
 Why would I possibly bother being so darn passionate about writing if the writing of my submissions or client manuscripts didn’t mean squat to me?
 A huge part of what goes into the answer to “Can I sell this?” is about the writing.
 Bad writing is severely grating to me.
 I can’t imagine reading a poorly-written manuscript once, let alone the four or five times it will take to fully revise it.
 So representing good writing to me is a matter of course.
 I should’ve mentioned that, I guess.
 I didn’t think I had to.